19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Notification of end of liability, etc.

+10. A person registered under paragraph 4, 5, 6 or 8 who (as the case may be) —

+(a) ceases to make or have the intention of making taxable supplies; or

-10\.
-A person registered under paragraph 4, 5, 6 or 8 who ceases to make or have the intention of making taxable supplies shall notify the Comptroller in writing of that fact and the date thereof within 30 days of the day on which he does so.
+(b) ceases to receive or have the intention of receiving services mentioned in section 14(1)(a),

+must notify the Comptroller in writing of that fact and the date of the cessation, within 30 days after that date.

+[Act 52 of 2018 wef 01/01/2019]

 11. A person registered under paragraph 9 who —